-Impactor feed chute: Fabricated in 3/8" mild steel

-plate with full width single strand chain curtain and rubber curtain.
+Impactor feed chute: Fabricated in 3/8" mild steel plate with full width single strand chain curtain and rubber curtain.
 Liners are fitted at wear points.

-Grizzly fines chute: Chutework fabricated in 1⁄4" mild steel plate is provided with twoway flapdoor.
+Chutework fabricated in $\frac{1}{4}$ " mild Grizzly fines chute: steel plate is provided with twoway flapdoor.
 Material passing over the blanking mat is discharged to the main product conveyor via the bypass chute.
 Material passing through the underscreen (when fitted) is discharged to the side dirt conveyor and the flap door will allow a portion of the material to be diverted to the main product conveyor.